Larsbuilds/E-commerce-Store/PM docs/Implementation_Tasks.md

 - [ ] Create mobile app version

 ## Progress Tracking
-- Total Tasks: 65
+- Total Tasks: 73
-- Completed: 42
+- Completed: 45
-- In Progress: 2
+- In Progress: 3
-- Pending: 21
+- Pending: 25

 ## Notes
 - Priority levels may be adjusted based on project requirements
 - Tasks within each phase should be completed in order
 - Some tasks may be parallelized based on team size and resources
 - Regular reviews and adjustments to priorities are recommended
+- Translation issues need immediate investigation as they affect core functionality
+- Consider moving Internationalization to SHOULD priority if issues persist